Bringing your family

 • A government-sponsored student studying on a course of more than six months in length

-• Dependants already have dependants visa or the dependent child was born since the last grant of permission to the Student
+• the child was born since the last grant of permission to the student, where the student and partner or child are applying at the same time.

 Guidance for dependants